 🚛 Couldn’t resist giving in and buying those impulse items?
 No worries, we have been there!
 Just make sure that you get rid of them in an eco-friendly way so they don’t wind up in a toxic landfill.

+A funny thing about looking for how to buy green is that one answer is simply buying less.
 You can make a positive impact on the environment and save fuel by cutting back on the number of times you go to the store or go out shopping.

 Bonus points for walking or biking there whenever you can!

 Recycling isn’t just all about separating your paper, metal, glass, and plastic into little bins.

 Just a few other ways you can practice the “3 R’s” are with a washable travel mug for your coffee or tea, a reusable glass water bottle, cloth napkins and towels instead of paper ones, solar-powered electronics, and rechargeable batteries.

 It used to be impossible to find detergents that were natural but also strong enough to take out tough stains.
 These days, it really is possible for a natural cleaner to be able to go toe-to-toe with strong industrial chemicals.

 Look for cleaning products from brands such as Mrs. Meyer’s and Seventh Generation that effectively remove stains, while being EPA Safer Choice Certified and free of bleach, dyes, and VOCs.